WHY? HYDROGEN BATTERIES

 The importance of future proofing the automotive industry against competing energy formats cannot be overstated, as demonstrated by the recent challenge by Nikola, versus the Tesla lithium battery semi.

-There are of course advantages to both systems, that will change as lithium and cobalt become harder to source.
+There are of course advantages to both systems, but that will change as lithium and cobalt raw materials become harder to mine.

-A hydrogen battery is an energy cartridge that is compatible with the Universal battery cartridge theme, designed to service any suitable electrically propelled vehicle, including buses, cars, vans, and long haul trucks.
+A Universal battery cartridge is designed to service any suitable electrically propelled vehicle, including buses, cars, vans, and long haul trucks.

 Hydrogen cartridges can contain gas at 700 bar, or liquid hydrogen in combination with a matched bank of fuel cells.
 The gas version will give 270+ miles per exchange in a typical family car, like the Toyota Mirai.
 It is anticipated that a liquid hydrogen version will have a significantly longer range of around 470 miles.